Montreal Language Policy

 "The province of Quebec has the distinction of being bilingual on constitutional and federal levels, while officially allowing only French in its provincial institutions".
 Since 1974, French has been the only official language in the province of Quebec, although some government services remain accessible in English. .

-Source: The Canadian Encyclopedia - Quebec Language Policy.
+Source: The Canadian Encyclopedia - Quebec Montreal Language Policy.

 550x488Rosemont-La-Petite-Patrie - Photo RLB